 v.push(7);

 v.push(8);

+Listing 8-3: Using the push method to add values to a vector

-As with any variable as we discussed in Chapter 3, if we want to be able to change its value, we need to make it mutable with the mut keyword.
+As with any variable, as discussed in Chapter 3, if we want to be able to change its value, we need to make it mutable using the mut keyword.
 The numbers we place inside are all of type i32, and Rust infers this from the data, so we don’t need the Vec<i32> annotation.

+prod: check xref

-Dropping a Vector Drops its Elements
+Dropping a Vector Drops Its Elements

-Like any other struct, a vector will be freed when it goes out of scope:
+Like any other struct, a vector will be freed when it goes out of scope, as annotated in Listing 8-4:

 {